 Faculty may require interviews in addition to written credentials as part of the admission process.

 Applicants will be considered for admission during a given review cycle only if all of the above materials have been received by the due date.
 Incomplete applications will not be considered.
-The due dates for each review cycle are as follows: February 1 (for Summer or Fall Admission), April 1 (for Summer or Fall Admission), July 1 (for Fall Admission), and November 1 (for Spring Admission).
-After the initial review of admission materials the committee members can either choose to reject the candidate without an interview or decide to proceed with an interview.
+The due dates for each review cycle are as follows: February 1 (for Summer or Fall Admission), April 1 (for Summer or Fall Admission), June 1 (for Fall Admission), and November 1 (for Spring Admission).
+After the initial review of admission materials, the committee members can either choose to reject the candidate without an interview or decide to proceed with an interview.
 Following the interview phase, the Admissions Committee makes its final recommendation to accept the candidate for admission or to deny admission.

 Learn more about our SPAD program faculty.